Are you an AHPA member? Log in

 Co-President

 Talia Blythman has completed a Bachelor of Health Science, a Bachelor of Social Science, a Graduate Diploma in Education Studies (Digital Learning) and a Master of Public Health.
 Talia has worked in the field of health promotion for over 10 years.
 This work has been based in South Australia, Northern Territory, Victoria and India.
 Talia has worked on a wide range of health promotion projects including OPAL promoting eat well be active for kids, tobacco prevention and control, emergency management, workforce development and parenting support.
 Talia is currently working at UniSA Online as an Online Course Facilitator teaching into the Bachelor of Public Health and Bachelor of Community Health degrees.
-As a long-term AHPA member Talia has previously acted as the Treasurer for the AHPA SA Branch and the Vice-President for the AHPA NT Branch.
+As a long-term AHPA member Talia has previously acted as the Treasurer and Vice-President for the AHPA SA Branch, and the Vice-President for the AHPA NT Branch

 Dr Belinda Lunnay